GWLab-UML/Protocols/Fieldwork/PIC Oyster Sampling Protocol.md

 	- There are two sets of glass funnels and cups so that while one is drying, another can be used to continue processing
 9. Continue steps 1-7 until all water samples have been filtered
 	- **Watch the water level in the vacuum flask**—after 3-4 samples it should be disconnected from the pump and the contents dumped down the sink!
-10. Return all microbiome 2mL tubes to the correctly labeled freezer box and collect all chlorophyll a tinfoil sleeves into a Ziploc bag and put on ice
+10. Return all microbiome 2mL tubes to the correctly labeled freezer box and collect all chlorophyll a tinfoil sleeves into a Ziplock bag and put on ice (long-term storage at -80ºC)
 11. In the sink, thoroughly rinse out all the 100mL glass bottles used for chlorophyll a, give them a final rinse with DI water, and then let air dry to be used in the field the next day

 ## Oyster sample processing